fhiso/legacy-format/dates.md

 {.example}  The *date* of Charles I's execution *may* be written in abbreviated form as "`30 JAN 1648/49`" or as "`30 JAN 1648/9`".
-The former is the *recommended* form as this is compatible with [GEDCOM 5.5.1].
+The former is *recommended* as this is compatible with the [GEDCOM 5.5.1] standard, though both forms can be found in current GEDCOM files, as can the unabbreviated form.

 {.example}  Abbreviated form *must not* be used if *dual years* are being used in the Byzantine *calendar* to express years using standard